Start9Labs/btcpayserver-startos/docs/instructions.md

 <!-- MD_PACKER_INLINE END -->

 If you would like to connect to an external lightning node, select "Use custom node" when on the page above and follow the instructions.

+## Setting up BTCPayServer Vault

+BTCPayServer Vault yet supports hardware wallet integrations for stores.
+To use, you must [install](https://github.com/btcpayserver/BTCPayServer.Vault/releases) Vault and run it on a laptop/desktop machine.
+Then, access your BTCPay Server service in a browser on the same device.
+To reconfigure an existing store, open the BTCPay Server UI, select the store, navigate to `Wallets > Bitcoin`, and select the settings gear in the top right corner.
+Under `BTC Wallet Settings`, select `Actions > Replace Wallet`, confirm the action, and select "Setup new wallet".
+Finally, follow the on-screen instructions to "Connect an existing wallet".

+When creating a new store, select `Wallets > Bitcoin > Set up a wallet > Connect an existing wallet > Connect hardware wallet` and follow the on-screen instructions.

+Check out the official [documentation](https://docs.btcpayserver.org/Vault/) and [blog post](https://blog.btcpayserver.org/btcpay-vault/) for more information.

 ## Updates